How UW’s Chris Petersen helped unleash the ‘savage switch’ in Budda Baker … at the Ping-Pong table

 “But I just chuckle because that is Budda,” added Petersen, who stepped down as the Huskies’ coach last December and is now in a leadership position at UW’s Foster School of Business.
 “He’s so focused and so disciplined, and if it’s important to him he’s going to get really good at it, and he’s going to do it the right way.
 And he won’t talk about it.
 He’ll just go about his business and make it happen.”

 Baker’s obsession with beating Petersen coincided with his, and the Huskies’, rise on the football field.
-Baker, in helping UW win the Pac-12 championship and advance to its first College Football Playoff, became was an All-American in 2016.
+Baker, in helping UW win the Pac-12 championship and advance to its first College Football Playoff, was an All-American in 2016.
 The Cardinals made him their second-round draft pick in 2017, and two months ago they made him the NFL’s highest-paid safety.

 On Thursday night, Baker and the Cardinals (6-3) play the Seahawks (6-3) with first place on the line in the NFC West.
 He said he’s excited to come home, and he was happy to recount his triumph over his former coach.